Borscht: Borscht in the USSR

-Era of Stagnation also would affect making borscht from time to time to the next level of simplification: the aforementioned canned tomato products, "paste" or "purée" would be a "deficit" item, a thing not available regularly in one's nearby convenience stores.
-On the other hand, due to urbanization, people would not resort to making own batches of, say, pickled tomatoes.
-As result, many modern recipes of beet soups labeled as "borscht" list neither a tartness source (lack tomatoes, pickles, etc.) nor a sourness source (lack vinegar, lemon acid powder, let alone beet sour kvass).
+An article on borscht in the Soviet-era book Entsyclopedia Domashnego Hozyaystva (lit.
+'Encyclopedia of Housekeeping') suggests to make a soup with beets, other vegetables, and tomato purée as a "borscht" in general.
+Its recipe of meat borscht also suggests adding vinegar to one's taste.

 In culture

 As a ritual dish

 Borscht is often associated with its role in religious traditions of various denominations (Eastern Orthodox, Greek and Roman Catholic, and Jewish) that are common in Eastern Europe.
 In East Slavic countries, "memorial borscht" (Note: поминальный борщ (pominalny borshch).) is served as the first course at a post-funeral wake.
 According to a traditional belief, the soul of the departed either feeds on or is carried up to heaven by puffs of steam rising from bowls of borscht and other hot dishes, such as blini, porridge, boiled potatoes or freshly baked bread.
 In the region of Polesye, straddling the Belarusian-Ukrainian border, the same steaming-hot dishes, including borscht, are given as an offering to the souls of deceased ancestors during the annual semi-pagan remembrance ceremony known as Dzyady or Forefathers' Night.